kintel/cgaljs/README.md

 --------------------

 * This is only the CGAL core.
 The QT visualisation components have not been done.
-* There is no way to tell Javascript how to round floating point ops, so currently non-simple CGAL kernals will likely produce assertion errors (hence the need to patch FPU.h)
+* There is no way to tell Javascript how to round floating point ops, so currently non-simple CGAL kernels will likely produce assertion errors (hence the need to patch FPU.h)
 * It is *not* a Javascript library - only a tool to prepare the CGAL library and its dependencies for use with Emscripten
 * The dependency on Boost Thread has been removed (for obvious reasons)
 * Generated Javascript code is a little large.
 Experiment with -O2 and -O3 Emscripten optimisation settings)